cemsbv/pygef/README.md

 # plot cpt file
 gef.plot_cpt()

-# Some important attributes are the follows:
+# Some important attributes are the following:
 attributes= [
-gef.zid, # height respect to NAP
-gef.type, # type of the gef file (borehole or cpt) gef.x, # x coordinate respect to the reference system gef.y # y coordinate respect to the reference system
+gef.zid, # height with respect to NAP gef.type, # type of the gef file (borehole or cpt) gef.x, # x coordinate with respect to the reference system gef.y # y coordinate with respect to the reference system ]
-]

 ```